aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 Look only at Benvolio's speech throughout the first half of the story.
 What did Benvolio say that Mercutio not know about?

-*Why does Mercutio Romeo is already dead?*
+*Why does Mercutio say Romeo is already dead?*

 Think of what Romeo has been suffering from.